M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 38 active-X
+Version 10 revision 39 active-X
-A lot of work.
-Examples will be posted in m2000 blog.
+New flow control Do When or Repeat When
+This is opposite to Do Until or Repeat Until
+Some bug fixes and a new HttpRequest object for Https/Http Requests.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com